dassarthak18/Interpretability-in-Deep-Reinforcement-Learning/README.md

 # Interpretability-in-Deep-Reinforcement-Learning
-The Jupyter notebook was written for and run in Google Colaboratory, with the data files mounted in Google Drive.
+The Jupyter notebook was written for and run in Google Colaboratory, with the source code mounted in Google Drive.
 To run the notebook locally, Python 3.5+ as well as python3-pip is required.
 The following prerequisites must also be installed (tested in an Ubuntu 21.10 system).

 ## Installing OpenAI Gym